 Host plant for many butterflies, including: Appalachian Brown, Black Dash, Dion Skipper, Dun Skipper, Eyed Brown, Georgia Satyr, Mulberry Wing, and Two-spotted Skipper.

 A successful component of our no-tech pond.
 Read more about it on our blog.

 Height: 2′ Blooms: May

-Habitat: Moist to wet, sun to part sun
+Siting: Moist to wet soil, sun to part sun